mbukatov/pylatest/README.rst

 Pylatest
 ========

-Pylatest project provides a set of tool which allows you to:
+Pylatest project provides a set of tools which allows you to:

 * Write a description of a test case using reStructuredText syntax.
 * Include this description into a python source code directly, split into